529 Contribution Limits

 You may contribute to your college savings account at any time.
-All you need is $25 to open a Learning Quest account.
-There are several convenient ways to contribute to your savings.
+You can open a Learning Quest Education Savings Account at any amount.
+And, there are several convenient ways to contribute to your investment.

 Make a contribution to a Learning Quest college savings account through:

 You can set up an automatic, or recurring, contribution from your paycheck, savings account, checking account, military allotment or Social Security payment.

 Consistent contributions (e.g., monthly or bi-weekly) make a significant difference over time.
 Putting your contributions on a regular, fixed-dollar schedule allows you to have a solid plan — you're not hassling with getting it done every month or, worse yet, not doing it at all because the money was spent somewhere else.

 Recurring contributions are convenient and efficient, help you take advantage of market trends, and are key to helping your college savings compound long-term.

 You may contribute to your account at any time.
 You can open a Learning Quest Account with any amount.
 You may have certain instances, such as receiving a tax refund, an inheritance or a work bonus, where a lump-sum contribution makes sense to maximize your investment.